non-clinical jobs for occupational therapists

 Without further ado, let’s dive into the top non-clinical jobs for OTs.

-I’m going to share the most popular (and easiest to land) jobs for OTs in this list.
-I do frequently revisit articles, and will add and adapt as the professional climate evolves 🙂
+We’re going to share the most popular (and easiest to land) jobs for OTs in this list.
+We do frequently revisit articles, and we will add and adapt as the professional climate evolves 🙂 If this list overwhelms you, don’t worry!
+Non-Clinical 101 walks you through the entire process of going non-clinical, saving you tons of heartache and time!

 1) Clinical/rehab liaison

-A clinical liaison (or rehab liaison) is responsible for helping to fill up an inpatient rehab facility (IRF)/acute rehab unit (ARU) with appropriate patients for short-term rehab.
-It’s a role that blends relationship-building, marketing, sales, and clinical expertise.
+A clinical liaison (or rehab liaison) is responsible for helping to fill up an inpatient rehab facility (IRF)/acute rehab unit (ARU) with patients who are appropriate fits for short-term rehab.
+This is a role that blends relationship-building, marketing, sales, and clinical expertise.
+OTs are sought after for these roles because they excel at education, collaboration, and relationship-building, all of which are important in liaison work.

 Your days will vary significantly when you’re a clinical liaison.
-You might spend one day primarily evaluating (in a non-physical way) new patients, or you might spend another day working on insurance paperwork.
-Some other days might be spent in the field or in the community, trying to build referral sources.
+You might spend one day screening potential patients, or you might spend another day working on insurance paperwork.
+Some other days might be spent in the field or in the community, working to build referral sources.

 In order to qualify for these non-clinical occupational therapy jobs, you typically need a few years of experience in acute and/or inpatient rehab settings.

-A clinical/rehab liaison role is ideal for someone who is goal-oriented, outgoing, builds relationships easily, organized, and able to work both independently, and in a team.
+A clinical/rehab liaison role is ideal for someone who is goal-oriented, outgoing, organized, good at building relationships, and able to work both independently and on teams.

 Pros

-• The pay can be on par with, or higher than, a standard therapist’s salary.
+• The pay can be on par with, or higher than, a standard therapist’s salary…especially when there’s a bonus structure

 Cons

-• Sometimes, these roles are only available to therapists, not assistants.
-There are many exceptions to this, though.
+• Sometimes, these roles are only available to therapists, not assistants (though there are many exceptions)

-• You need to be a self-starter to thrive in these non-clinical occupational therapy jobs, and you often have quotas to meet.
+• You need to be a self-starter to thrive in these jobs, and you often have quotas to meet

 Here are some spotlights on clinical/rehab liaisons (or similar roles)!